gotoeasy/gsbox/README.md

-  -ty, --translateY <num>      specify the translation value about the y-axis for transform -tz, --translateZ <num>      specify the translation value about the z-axis for transform -to, --transform-order <RST> specify the transform order (RST/RTS/SRT/STR/TRS/TSR), default is RST -v,  --version               display version information -h,  --help                  display help information
+  -ty, --translateY <num>      specify the translation value about the y-axis for transform -tz, --translateZ <num>      specify the translation value about the z-axis for transform -to, --transform-order <RST> specify the transform order (RST/RTS/SRT/STR/TRS/TSR), default is RST -ov, --output-version <num>  specify the spz output version, default is 2 -v,  --version               display version information -h,  --help                  display help information